abijeetr/Vision-to-PINN-Pipeline/README.md

 * **Parametric Scaling:** Parameterize the volumetric cage radius ($R_{CUT}$) dynamically based on CV-extracted crack lengths to handle multi-scale damage.
 * **Mixed-Mode Implementation:** Upgrade the Williams basis to incorporate Mode II (shear) variables for inclined crack assessment.
 * **Hardware Deployment:** Finalize integration of the CV and PINN pipeline onto the NVIDIA Jetson Orin Nano for edge inference on a rover platform.

+For more information, please check out the docs/ section